Short and Sweet: 10 Places to Pick Your Own Blueberries

 Cost: $2.70/lb (members also pay $25 annual fee).
 Checks only on membership days.
 Cash and checks on public days.

-Hours: Members can pick daily, dawn till dusk.
-Public days/hours will be posted on their website.
+Hours: Members can pick daily, dawn ’til dusk.
+Public days/hours will be posted on their website if available.

 Carnation, Wa 98014

 Perfect for: A well-manicured park-like picking experience